ForomePlatform/anfisa/doc/user/workspace.rst

 * Filter refiner
 * Decision tree

-Also the **What's next?** panel contains several build-in analysis types (ACMG analysis, Phenotype based analysis), which will be described later.
+The **What's next?** panel also contains several build-in analysis types (ACMG analysis, Phenotype based analysis).
+If fact, each pre-build analysis type is just a quick access to corresponding group of pre-defined decision trees.
+One can choose a decision tree from build-in analysis types, or manually choose it in the "**Decision tree**" mode.
+The result will be the same.

+The full list and description of pre-defined filter sets and decision trees is here:
+:ref:`predefined_filters`

+**Next**: :ref:`filter_refiner`

+:ref:`toc`